Human-Augment-Analytics/Admin-Recruitment-Unit/Midterm-Initiative-dbona3.md

 ## What obstacles or bottlenecks have you encountered inimplementing your initiative?
 Which anticipated challenges havematerialized, and what unexpected issues have arisen?

+There are not any current obstacles or bottleneck with the first phase of establishing the Slack Recruitment Operations Framework.
+Anticipated challenges include

+- Adoption by the HAAG Admin Recruitment team to adopt the (4) SOPS semester over semester
+- Project teams conducting the Capacity & Skill Gap Assessment prior to every recuritment cycle or at the end of each semester
+- HAAG Admin or Project teams maintaining up-to-date Onboarding Packets as research progress is made each semester, or generation of Onboarding Packets for new projects
+- Utilization of correct channels for information dispersal and deliberation, instead of main project channels

+Efforts to resolve the above obstacles and bottleneck can be done with appropriate eductaional or information sessions such a training meeting or instructional videos

 ---